-Total 4 hours (includes chilling and cooling time)
+Total 4 hours and 35 minutes (includes chilling and cooling time)

 Active 55 mins